2020 Farmers Market IS OPEN

 - Opening Day at the Market 2020: July 12, 9:00 a.m. - 1:00 p.m.

 - Perennial Exchanges: Exchange extra plants, seeds and bulbs with other gardeners and learn tips from Canton’s Master Gardeners.

 - Bark in the Park: Pet lovers are invited to take part in activities and visit vendors at the Dog Park.
 Dogs are welcome to try out the Dog Park for free during the event; proof of vaccination records for current rabies and DHLPP vaccines required.

 - Celebrate A Soldier - Presented by the Canton Historical Society: Canton was once home to many civil war soldiers, most of whom go unnoticed or remembered today.
 Help us commemorate their service by visiting the Cherry Hill Cemetery on Memorial Day Weekend to place a flower on a Canton Soldier’s grave.
 Flowers will be provided; Free; Preservation Park

-- Rally on Ridge: Join us for a festive evening of food, fun, music and more to benefit the Canton Farmers Market.
+- Rally on Ridge: TBD - Join us for a festive evening of food, fun, music and more to benefit the Canton Farmers Market.
 Interested in being a food truck or sponsor at the event?
 Please email the Market Coordinator.